 A plumber files a mechanics lien for $15,000.
 The owner agrees to pay the plumber $3,000 per month for 5 months.
 Since the foreclosure period will expire before the expiration of the payment term, the parties can agree to suspend the foreclosure period with a “notice of credit,” to keep the lien claim alive (without foreclosure) until the 5 month payment period expires.

-You will want to get started on this as early as possible for two primary reasons.
+You’ll want to get started on this as early as possible, for two main reasons.

 First, the “Notice of Credit” document must be signed by both the property owner and the lien claimant.
-Accordingly, there are some logistical challenges to getting the document filed, especially if these two parties reside in different counties or states.
+Obviously, there are some logistical challenges to getting the document filed.
+Even more so if these two parties reside in different counties or states.
+Plan accordingly.

 Second, you should expect the county clerk or recorder to be perplexed when you show up to record this document.
-Notices of credit are rarely recorded, and the clerks seem to be a little out-of-touch with the document’s purpose and requirements.
+As stated earlier, Notices of Credit are rare.
+The clerk may not be familiar with the document’s purpose and requirements.
 Seemingly every time you try to record the document, the clerks will reject it at first for whatever reason.
 So, be prepared to have to fight a little bit when trying to record your notice of credit in California.